 - Will your Forms resources be retiring soon?

-If you answered “yes” to one or more of these questions, then the time to begin a modernization plan is now.
+If you answered “yes” to one or more of these questions, then its time for a plan to Modernize Your Oracle Forms & Reports.
 The next post in this series will help you chart a path forward by exploring some of the options available for modernizing your existing Forms applications.[/vc_column_text][/vc_column][/vc_row]